Financial Reporting Manual

 6620.3A description of material exchange restrictions or controls relating to the reporting currency, and the currency of the issuer's domicile or the currency in which the issuer will pay dividends, if different, must be provided.

-6620.5Dollar equivalent or convenience translations are generally not permitted, except that a convenience translation may be presented only for the most recent fiscal year and interim period.
+6620.5Dollar equivalent or convenience translations are generally not permitted, except that a convenience translation may be presented only for the most recent fiscal year and any subsequent interim period.
 Translation should be made at the exchange rate on the balance sheet date or most recent date practicable, if materially different.
 The rate used for the convenience translation should generally be the rate that the issuer would use if dividends were to be paid in U.S. dollars.

 6620.6An issuer filing a registration statement on Form F-3 that incorporates financial statements previously filed on Form 20-F does not need to amend or otherwise modify these statements to reflect a more current exchange rate in presenting the convenience translation.